wai12/bravo-kernel.github.io/source/_posts/2015-04-23-how-to-add-jwt-authentication-to-a-cakephp-3-rest-api.md

 **Note:** even though this is not required we are adding the [JWT exp claim](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html#expDef) to the token payload so the token will expire after one week, effectively forcing the user to request a new unique token using the ``/token`` action.

+**Important:** your JWT token (and thus the user information) will NOT contain an `id` field if you choose to  disable the `queryDataSource` option.
+This might might break code depending on the presence of an `id` field but is easily solved  by manually adding the `id` field to the JWT token (below `exp` in the code above).

 ### Verify User Registration